RichestHumanAlive/NeMo/docs/source/core/exp_manager.rst

 defined in the config file.

 ``max_subsequent_job_failures`` allows for the automatic continuation of training on a SLURM cluster.
-This option requires the job to be scheduled with modified `NeMo-Megatron-Launcher <https://github.com/NVIDIA/NeMo-Megatron-Launcher>`_
+This option requires the job to be scheduled with `NeMo-Framework-Launcher <https://github.com/NVIDIA/NeMo-Framework-Launcher>`_
 If ``max_subsequent_job_failures`` value is ``>0`` continuation job is prescheduled.
 It will continue the work until ``max_subsequent_job_failures`` subsequent jobs failed (SLURM step return code is != 0) or the training is completed successfully ("end of training" marker file is produced by the workload).